-Wisconsin 4-H Horse Project Policies
+Wisconsin State 4-H Policy for Horse Project, Horse Activities and Horse Events

 A. Overview

 These policies and safety requirements apply to ALL youth and adults participating in 4-H Horse-related projects, activities and events, including, but not limited to Horseless Horse, clinics, shows, fairs, parades, open-houses, and petting-zoos.
 Specific events, fairs, facilities, and local 4-H programs may have additional guidelines.